walkamongus/sssd/README.markdown

                          and 'libsss_autofs' packages.
 These packages were absorbed into the 'sssd-common' package.
 * `config`: A hash of configuration options stuctured like the sssd.conf file.
 Array values will be joined into comma-separated lists.
+* `manage_idmap`: Boolean.
+Defaults to true.
+Set to false to disable management of the idmap package
+* `manage_authconfig`: Boolean.
+Defaults to true.
+Set to false to disable management of the authconfig package

 For example: